GoogleCloudPlatform/gcpdiag/README.md

                         'serviceusage.services.use' permission)
   --show-skipped        Show skipped rules
+  --hide-ok             Hide rules with result OK --enable-gce-serial-buffer
+                        Fetch serial port one output directly from the Compute API.
+Use this flag when not exporting serial port output to cloud logging.
-  --hide-ok             Hide rules with result OK --include INCLUDE     Include rule pattern (e.g.: `gke`, `gke/*/2021*`).
+  --include INCLUDE     Include rule pattern (e.g.: `gke`, `gke/*/2021*`).
 Multiple pattern can be specified (comma separated, or with multiple
                         arguments)
   --exclude EXCLUDE     Exclude rule pattern (e.g.: `BP`, `*/*/2022*`)